a2stuff/a2d/res/notes/testplan.md

 * On a IIgs or with RGB card; verify that space bar toggles color/mono.
 * On a IIgs or with RGB card: name a hires image file with a ".A2HR" suffix.
 Verify it displays as mono by default.
 * On a IIgs or with RGB card: name a hires image file with a ".A2LC" suffix.
 Verify it displays as color by default.
-* Configure a system with a realtime clock.
+* Configure a system with a real-time clock.
 Launch DeskTop.
 Preview an image file.
 Exit the preview.
 Verify that the menu bar clock reappears immediately.
 * In a directory with multiple images, preview one image.
 Verify that Left Arrow shows the previous image (and wraps around), Right Arrow shows the next image (and wraps around), Apple+Left Arrow shows the first image, and Apple+Right Arrow shows the last image.
 Note that order is per the natural directory order, e.g. as shown in View > as Icons.
 * Preview a packed FOT file (e.g. SAMPLE.MEDIA/MONARCH).
 Verify that the preview does not immediately exit after the image loads.